Canada–United States border: Seaports

 There are 13 international ferry crossings operating between the U.S. and Canada.
 Two of them carry passengers only and one carries only rail cars.
 Four of the ferries operate only on a seasonal basis.

-Similar to that of the pre-clearance facilities at Canadian airports, arrangements exist at major Canadian seaports that handle sealed direct import shipments into the U.S. Along the East coast, ferry services operate between the province of New Brunswick and the state of Maine, while on the West coast, they operate between British Columbia and the states of Washington and Alaska.
+Similar to the pre-clearance facilities at Canadian airports, arrangements exist at major Canadian seaports that handle sealed direct import shipments into the U.S. Along the East Coast, ferry services operate between the province of New Brunswick and the state of Maine, while on the West coast, they operate between British Columbia and the states of Washington and Alaska.
 There are also several ferry services in the Great Lakes operating between the province of Ontario and the states of Michigan, New York, and Ohio.
 The ferry between Maine and Nova Scotia ended its operations in 2009, resuming again in 2014.

-On Heart Island in the St. Lawrence River, the Boldt Castle has a border control point with no specific location on the Canadian side.
-As such, Canadians must present identification to land on the island.
+Seasonal vessel inspection stations are operated at tourist destinations such as Heart Island, New York, and Rockport, Ontario.
+At landings unmanned by border personnel, telephoning the appropriate border agency may be sufficient to meet legal requirements.

 Cross-border buildings

 A line house is a building located so that an international boundary passes through it.
-There are several such buildings that exist along the U.S.–Canada border:
+Several such buildings exist along the U.S.–Canada border: